lm3031/lm3031/README.md

-### Hi there 👋
+### Hi there, I'm Lu 👋

 This is the place where I practice and break things :)

 ### About me

-- Wanderlust at heart
-- Music lover
+- 🎵  Music lover
-- Tech and UI design curious
+- 💻  Tech and UI design passionate
-- Currently obsessed learning `Cypress`
+- 🌱  Currenlty deep-diving into `Cypress`

 ### Tech stack&nbsp;